carrefinho/forager/README.md

 # Forager

-> why does the larger Voyager not simply eat the small Forager?
+> why does the large Voyager not simply eat the small Forager?

 Forager is a Voyager-inspired 34-key low-profile wireless split keyboard powered by ZMK.